xtineburrough/LoveLetters/README.md

 LabSynthE is a laboratory for synthetic and electronic poetry in UT Dallas’ Bass School of Arts, Humanities, and Technology led by xtine burrough.

-This is a work of art was originally made to be viewed in the web browser (February 2024).
+This work of art was originally made to be viewed in the web browser (February 2024).
 In April 2024, we exhibited the project as a large-format video in AURORA's Video Art Nights in Pegasus Plaza, Downtown Dallas.

 [View this in the browser](https://xtineburrough.github.io/LoveLetters/)